Weekly Recap:

 Economy & Earnings

 The US economy has been resilient despite the higher interest rate environment.
-S&P 500 earnings are on track for low double-digit y/y growth in 2024, provided the economy continues to expand at its current rate.
+S&P 500 earnings are on track for high single-digit y/y growth for full-year 2024, with consensus calling for an acceleration to double-digit y/y growth in 2025.

 Valuation